CMihai99/fyndro/README.md

 <a id="bugs-and-requests"><h2>Bugs, feature requests and website ideas</h2></a>

 Found a bug you want to report?
 Have a feature you want to request?
 Got a website idea for us to publish?
 First, search for existing and closed issues.
-If your problem or idea is not addressed yet, [please open a new issue](https://github.com/CMihai99/andro/issues/new/choose).
+If your problem or idea is not addressed yet, [open a new issue](https://github.com/CMihai99/andro/issues/new/choose).

 <a id="contributing"><h2>Contributing</h2></a>